Muraina Oyelami (Nigerian, born 1940)

 Three Dreadlocks, 2005

 Provenance: on loan from the artist to Alan Donovan (founder of African Heritage)

-Muraina Oyelami, originally a theatre actor and musician, began his career as an artist as one of the original products of the famous Oshogbo Art School.
-He attended the 1964 workshop, conducted by Georgina Beier, where his work was immediately recognised as distinctive from the other artists.
-Within a short time, Oyelami’s paintings became completely non-figurative and he developed a powerful use of colour.
-Over the course of his long career, Oyelami’s works have moved away from this early abstraction however are still characterized by their compositional balance and bold, decisive forms.
+Muraina Oyelami, originally a theatre actor and musician, was one of the original attendees of the famous Oshogbo Art School.
+At the 1964 workshop conducted by Georgina Beier his work was recognised as quite distinctive in its rendering of undefined figures.
+Within a short time Oyelami’s paintings became completely non-figurative and he developed a powerful use of colour.
+Over the course of his long career, Oyelami’s works have moved away from this early abstraction but are still characterized by their compositional balance and bold, sculptural forms.

 Alan Donovan began collecting and promoting Oyelami’s work in 1967.